 - You can book tickets online to visit Dry Tortugas National Park.

 - You might also enjoy reading about my Miami to Key West Road Trip or A Stop at Bahia Honda State Park in the Florida Keys.

 Thank you to the Florida Keys and Key West Tourism for hosting my visit.
-This is one park I HIGHLY RECOMMEND visiting.
+I highly recommend a day trip here.